-Ouzo Restaurante: Great mediterranean food and great place to watch the night life, right across from the park we keep telling you to explore.
+Ouzo Restaurant: Great Mediterranean food and a great place to watch the nightlife, right across from the park we keep telling you to explore.

 Babagonush: This is by far the best food in Taganga, plus the view is out of this world.
 Go for their happy 2 for 1 drinks and then stay for the delicious high quality fusion dishes with hints from flavors all over the world.